memanish008/Speech_recognition_Korsel/README.md

 <br/><br/>

 ## Model Training
-After the data are processed, We train a classifier model with different model architecture in edge impluse.
+After the data are processed, we train a classifier model with different architecture in edge impluse.
 When the training is done, we will see the Model panel at the right side of the page.
 While starting the training 20% of the data is used for the validation.
-Also, we use an early stopping startegy on the validation dataset.
+Also, we use an early stopping stra  tegy on the validation dataset.
 Data augmentation is also performed while training the models in oder to create an robust models by generating a comprehensive set of data.

 ![Model Training](./images/training_output.jpg)